giordano/PolynomialRoots.jl/README.md

 If you are interested in double-precision accuracy, you can work around this problem by calculating the roots with higher precision and then transforming the result to double-precision.
-Julia natively supports arbitrary precision calculations, so what you have to do is only to pass `BigFloat` numbers to `roots` function:
+Julia natively supports multiple precision calculations, so what you have to do is only to pass `BigFloat` numbers to `roots` function: